INeizvestnaya/To-do-list/README.md

 The logic may be unclear at first.
 It also deletes some task.

-It is done because it is used in updating, and when you change the name of the task you need to delete the task with the previous name to avoid duplications.
+It is done because it is used in updating, and when you change the name or date of the task you need to delete the task with to avoid duplications.

+### deleteDay

+Past days are automatically deleted in order not to store outdate data in the storage.

 ## Application stack